 Most people are unaware as to what “hermeneutic” means.
 One could not count the times where a person over-simplifies a literary piece by saying “it means what it says and it says what it means.”
-Let no one commit such a crime; especially with something as invaluable as a relationship with the will of God.
+Let no one commit such a crime; especially with something as valuable as a relationship with the God.

 When one speaks of Scripture it frustrates him to be told that there is more to a particular passage than just vaguely reading a few words in the middle of the text.
 News programs, video games, and social media are an avenue of laziness and apathy in our culture.
 They teach the learner that he can receive information without putting in much work.
 In this post-modern society, just simply opening one’s ears and eyes is looked at as the same thing as opening one’s mind.